metalcorebear/newsplex/README.md

 The newsaggregator class uses the NewsAPI service to download news articles that bracket a specific date (date of event in question).
 It tokenizes text and preprocesses it for Word2Vec fitting and eventual topological analysis.<br>

-The newsplex class fits the preprocessed data to a Word2Vec model, reduces its dimmensionality using t-distributed stochastic neighbor emebedding (tSNE), and finally computes topological features within a moving window (persistence distributions).
+The newsplex class fits the preprocessed data to a Word2Vec model, reduces its dimensionality using t-distributed stochastic neighbor emebedding (tSNE), and finally computes topological features within a moving window (persistence distributions).
 It then calculates the Wasserstein distances between persistence distriibutions at each window.
 A large Wasserstein distance may indicate a topological shift in discourse - a potential signature of a significant event.

 ## References
 @incollection{gudhi:WeightedRipsComplex